Yonathan Daza Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers had the top team ERA among all MLB pitching staffs (2.81).
+- The Dodgers' 2.81 team ERA ranked first among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.